Effectiveness of melatonin supplements against sleep disorders

 Results of several studies have been mixed, and the effectiveness of melatonin in treating sleep disorders remains unclear.
 A meta-analysis of 12 studies by Fiona Auld et al. revealed that exogenous melatonin or taking melatonin supplements has an effect on reducing sleep onset latency in primary sleep insomnia, delayed sleep phase syndrome, and in regulating the sleep-wake patterns in patients.

-Another study by E. Matheson and B. L. Hainer noted that controlled-release melatonin supplements have been recommended as a first-line agent for the short-term treatment of insomnia in people who are 55 years old and above.
-The supplement also a cheaper alternative to the drug ramelteon used for treating short-term insomnia and delayed sleep onset.
+Another study by E. Matheson and B. L. Hainer noted that controlled-release melatonin supplements have been recommended as a first-line agent for the short-term treatment of insomnia or sleep disorder in people who are 55 years old and above.
+The supplement is also a more affordable alternative to the drug ramelteon used for treating short-term insomnia and delayed sleep onset.

 Numerous studies have also explored the effectiveness of melatonin supplementation in managing lifestyle-related sleep disorders.
 For example, a Cochrane systematic review by A. Herxheimer and K. J. Petrie revealed that daily doses of melatonin between 0.5mg to 5mg decreased jet lag from flights crossing five or more time zones, especially if taken closer to the target bedtime at the destination.

 The same study by Herxheimer and Petrie noted that 5mg of melatonin helps people fall asleep faster and sleep better than the 0.5mg variant.
 However, doses above 5mg appear to be no more effective.
-The researchers also reminded that the timing of taking melatonin and its dose are important.
+The researchers also reminded that timing of taking is important.
 Taking the supplement early in the day can cause immediate sleepiness and delayed adaptation to the local time.

 Despite the studies mentioned above, there is no scientific consensus as regards the effectiveness of melatonin in managing and treating sleep disorders.
 A review by M. Brasure et al. of the Agency for Healthcare Research and Quality of the United States concluded that the evidence of the benefits of melatonin for the general population remains unclear.
 Another Cochrane review by Juha Liira et al. concluded that melatonin has limited effects against the sleep problems of people who are work night shifts and rotating shift schedules.